Holiday Marketing: 5 Small Business Holiday Marketing Tips

 • Social Media: Social media is great for quick daily posts on time-sensitive offerings, like one-day-only sales or limited-inventory specials or special events.
 In addition, targeted ads can help you reach your key customers.

-• Advertisements: Although radio, TV and print ads tend to be more expensive, they can be extremely effective for target demographics.
-Additionally, rather than thinking only of large-scale media (your local city newspaper, for example), consider other options that are lower cost but as effective, like community-based weeklies or advertising in an event program that will run all season (like a seasonal presentation of a play or concert).
+• Advertisements: Although radio, TV, and print ads are usually more expensive, they can be extremely effective for target demographics.
+Additionally, rather than thinking only of large-scale media (your local city newspaper, for example), consider other options that are lower cost but equally effective, like community-based weeklies or advertising in an event program that will run all season (like a seasonal presentation of a play or concert).

 • Mail: With businesses turning to digital channels, there are new opportunities to reach target markets through the mail.
 Consider sending your current customers a seasonal greeting with a special offer.

-4. Get festive: decorate your store or your website
+4. Get festive and decorate your store or your website

 5. Thank your customers

-Thank your customers.
+Be sure to thank your customers.
 A simple card or email shows that you appreciate their loyalty.
-Taking the time to send a hand-written card or note is a great way to ensure your customers remember you beyond the holiday season.
+Taking the time to send a hand-written card or note is a great way to ensure your customers remember you beyond the holiday season and recommend you to potential new customers.

 While many small businesses count on the holiday season for their annual sales boost, it’s also a great time to rekindle loyalty to your business and brand.
 Find ways to bring joy to your customers and make their lives easier during the busy season.
 That way they’ll be sure to remember it all year long.

-If you need funding to help you prepare for the holidays to grow your business throughout the year, give us a call.
-Every day, we help small businesses get the financing they need, along with a range of additional services to support small business success.
+If you need funding to help you prepare for the holidays and grow your business throughout the year, reach out to us.
+Every day, Pursuit helps small businesses get the financing you need, along with a range of additional services to support small business success.

 Give your business a boost!